Welcome to a sample chapter from the first book in the Hamster-Sapiens series.

 ©Paul Trevor Nolan

-E-book available at Lulu.com.
-See side panel.
-Also all major e-book retailers.
+E-book available at all major (and most minor) e-book retailers.